 38. Go thrift shopping

 Want to see what kind of goodies you can get for cheap?
 Head to the local thrift shop.
 Or make it into a game with friends.
-See how can find the best-thrift outfit.
+See how you can find the best thrift outfit.
 Want to make money selling your thrift finds, check out how-to here.

 40. Take a long bike ride

-Summer is all about, being outdoors.
-So head outside and take a long bike ride.
+Summer is all about being outdoors.
+If you are looking for fun ideas for teenagers, head outside and take a long bike ride.